Ananthusubramanian/CalorieCalulator/README.md

- CalorieCalulator
+# CalorieCalulator:

-This App calculates calorie needed for each person.
+This App calculates the amount of calorie required for a person.